 - If you have medical or dental insurance, bring the necessary completed forms.
 This will save time and allow us to help you process any claims.

 Your scheduled appointment time has been reserved specifically for you.
-We request 24-hours notice if you need to cancel your appointment
+We request a 24-hour notice if you need to cancel your appointment

 IMPORTANT: A parent or guardian must accompany all patients under the age of 18 at the consultation visit.